Lyft Driver Carjacked By 2 Armed Men In Quiet Bucks County Neighborhood, Police Say

 They say as the Lyft driver was getting out of his car in his driveway, the two men flashed guns and took his wallet, cash, cellphone and his 2021 Toyota Venza.

-“It’s a frightening experience to happen for sure, but he wasn’t injured,” Lower Southampton Township Police Chief Ted Krimmel said.READ MORE: Fourth Stimulus Check: Is Another Relief Payment On The Way?
+“It’s a frightening experience to happen for sure, but he wasn’t injured,” Lower Southampton Township Police Chief Ted Krimmel said.READ MORE: Students React After Racist Slurs Found Near Campus: 'University Of Delaware Failed Time And Time Again To Address These Issues'

 Investigators say the two men had their faces covered.
 While one man took the stolen car, the other left in what appears to be a black Kia Sedan.